black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 147
 Log the value of hit to the console to use in debugging.
 Remember that you can do this with console.log().

+# Step 148
+Use the return keyword to return the value of hit at the end of the function.